AleksandrIvankov/Minesweeper/README.md

-Simple game Minesweeper using Java and JavaFX
+Simple game Minesweeper using Java and JavaFX with 3 difficulty levels and leaderboard